 Enhanced Non-Emergent Medical Transportation Enhanced Transportation is a care management referred program where Members in recovery can receive transportation services for recovery and sobriety programs Alcoholics Anonymous (AA), Narcotics Anonymous (NA), and Medication Assisted Recovery Anonymous (MARA).
-YMCA Self-Management Programs The Diabetes Self-Management Program is care management referred program where Members can participate in a 3-month Diabetes Self-Management program receiving educating on nutrition, exercise, self-monitoring, medication management, and community resources to improve and maintain their diabetes.
-The Blood Pressure Self-Monitoring program is a 4-month program designed to help members with hypertension and educates them on healthy eating and hydration, increasing physical activity, reducing sodium and stress, and identifying risk factors for heart disease.
-Both programs include a 12-month membership to the Granite YMCA to utilize their facilities to maintain their physical activity, receive continued support and education.
+Enhanced Transportation is also available to Members enrolled in Care Management program for obtaining food at food banks or pantries, attending appointments at Community Action Programs to complete applications, or WIC appointments for pregnant women.
+Alternative Therapies Program The Alternative Therapies program is available to Members enrolled in the Care Management HALO® program.
+This program provides access to alternative therapies such as massage, acupuncture, and chiropractic services for Members with chronic pain and potential or history of substance misuse disorder.
+Limited to 12 combined visits annually for all modalities.
+Transportation is available for Members to these appointments under the Enhanced Transportation benefit.
+YMCA Self-Management Programs The Diabetes Self-Management Program is care management referred program where Members can participate in a 3-month Diabetes Self- Management program receiving educating on nutrition, exercise, self- monitoring, medication management, and community resources to improve and maintain their diabetes.
+The Blood Pressure Self- Monitoring program is a 4-month program designed to help members with hypertension and educates them on healthy eating and hydration, increasing physical activity, reducing sodium and stress, and identifying risk factors for heart disease.
+Both programs include a 12- month membership to the Granite YMCA to utilize their facilities to maintain their physical activity, receive continued support and education.